-We discuss some of these developments in the next few pages.
+We discuss some of the more interesting developments in the next few pages.
 However, readers interested in more detail on these top 10 holdings, or other names in VNH's portfolio, should see our previous notes (see page 29 of this note).